cdapio/cdap/docs/developer-guide/source/operations.rst

 .. image:: _images/console/console_31_services_explorer.png
    :width: 600px

-Here you can monitor a variety of different System Services of the DAP.
+Here you can monitor a variety of different System Services of the CDAP.
 For each service name, status is given, if logs are available (and link to them if so), the number of instances requested and provisioned.